unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 Absolutely there are good reasons to use a stricter concurrency control strategy.
 Most markedly is loss of data.
 In a last request wins scheme, data from the second last request can be lost.
 Secondly, having a stricter scheme forces your *integrators* to think about concurrency control.
 When omitting a strategy as with last request wins it is more likely that issues with concurrency are not considered.
 Both of these issues are however approachable by other means than a stricter concurrency control scheme.
 For instance by implementing versioning of resources, data will never be truly be lost &mdash; conflicts can therefore be mended, by manual intervention that is.

 Not only is the last request wins approach desirable for the *api creator* as it entails no work at all beyond clearly communicating it through the API documentation.
 It is also the simplest possible model for the *integrator*.
-As a matter of fact even the end-user interfaces would be simpler and more clean.
+As a matter of fact even the end-user's interfaces would be simpler and more clean.

 ## Optimistic locking